tifa365/berlin_opendata_assesment/README.md

     - Processes datasets using the core implementation
     - Generates and saves results

-The project separates the scoring implementation (`metadata_quality_assessment.py`) from the data retrieval and user interface (`run_metadata_assessment.py`), following the single responsibility principle to keep the code modular and maintainable.
+The project uses two main files: one for the actual scoring system (`metadata_quality_assessment.py`) and another for the command-line interface (`run_metadata_assessment.py`).
+This makes it easier to understand the code and allows each component to be used independently.